Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

-A known example of a species that changes competitive strategies throughout competition is the bacterial species {\em Salmonella Typhimurium}.
-These bacteria exploit the immune response of mammalian hosts to displace native commensal microbiota from the intestinal wall, on which they colonize and grow \cite{Stecher2008,Santos2009,Sturm2011,Young2015}.
-Intriguingly, despite the competitive advantage conferred by virulence, {\em Salmonella Typhimurium} maintains bistable expression of its virulence factor, resulting in a subpopulation of avirulent cells that cannot trigger inflammation, but are faster growing than their virulent counterparts \cite{Sturm2011}.
+Such density-dependent tradeoffs are known to play an important role in competitive processes.
+For example, the bacterial species {\em Salmonella Typhimurium} changes competitive strategies while invading the mammalian gut by modulating their expression of a virulence factor.
+These bacteria exploit the immune response of their hosts to displace native commensal microbiota from the intestinal wall, on which they colonize and grow \cite{Stecher2008,Santos2009,Sturm2011,Young2015}.
+Despite the competitive advantage conferred by virulence, {\em Salmonella Typhimurium} maintains a subpopulation of avirulent cells that cannot trigger inflammation, but reproduce faster than their virulent counterparts \cite{Sturm2011}.
 These avirulent bacteria are able to activate the virulence factor and ``switch'' into the virulent population, and this activation rate increases over the late-logarithmic phase of growth \cite{Sturm2011}.
-Consequently, the {\em Salmonella Typhimurium} population begins with a larger proportion of fast-growing, avirulent bacteria, and, after they begin to grow, begin sacrificing reproduction rate in order to trigger the host's inflammatory immune response, resulting in a higher interspecific competition rate against the commensal bacteria.
-While the stochastic Lotka-Volterra model considered here is only a crude approximation of the competitive dynamics between {\em Salmonella Typhimurium} and the commensal gut bacteria, the general behavior qualitatively matches the prediction we produced through our analysis: when there is a tradeoff between growth and competition rates, fast growth is beneficial for small frequencies, while stronger competition is beneficial for larger frequencies.
+In \cite{Young2015}, the authors find that {\em Salmonella Typhimurium} maximize their chance of outcompeting the commensal bacteria by invading with a large proportion of avirulent phenotypes.
+Their hypothesis is that the avirulent salmonella establish a ``foothold'' by reproducing quickly early, and then activate their virulence factor in order to trigger the host's inflammatory immune response, resulting in a higher interspecific competition rate against the commensal bacteria at a cost of diminished growth rate.